-More photographs will be added soon, thank you for your patience.
+More photographs and descriptions will be added soon, thank you for your patience.

 Please note this page is currently undergoing significant updates.
 Please visit http://www.geodegallery.com/keokuk.html for the old page.
 Please continue to check back to this page for the latest updates including new mineral inclusion images and much more over the coming months.
 Thank you for your patience while we update this page with higher quality images and more detailed text.